Staff profile

 Biography

-Cora is a sociologist interested in issues related to education mobilities and social inequalities.
+Cora is a sociologist interested in education mobilities and social inequalities.
 Her research examines how the intersection of class, gender, ethnicity, rural-urban divides, time, and geopolitics can shape social agents’ educational and life trajectories.
-Cora draws heavily on social theories to inform her empirical research, including Bourdieu’s theory of practice, sociology of time, diaspora and diaspora at home.
-Cora’s geographical focuses include China (mainland China, Hong Kong), the UK, and the Asia-Pacific.
-Cora's research on Chinese international students in the UK has been featured in BBC Radio 4's documentary 'Chinese on Campus', on BBC News, on Jiemian News and Ms-Muses (缪斯夫人).
-Listen to this interview with The Migration Podcast about Cora's research details.
+Cora draws heavily on social theories to inform her empirical research, including Bourdieu’s theory of practice, sociology of time, and postcolonial theories.
+Cora’s geographical focuses include China (mainland China, Hong Kong) and the UK.
+Cora's research on Chinese international students in the UK has been featured in BBC Radio 4's documentary 'Chinese on Campus', and on BBC News.
+Cora's research on Gaokao and inequalities in China has been featured in South China Morning Post's documentary video 'Why is China's gruelling Gaokao college entrance exam so tough?'.
+Cora is visiting scholar at the Centre for International Higher Education (CIHE), Boston College, USA in Spring 2025.

 Cora’s research has been funded by the British Sociological Association, The Sociological Review Foundation, the ESRC Methods North West, The National Social Science Fund of China, Monash University Malaysia, and the Cambridge International Trust.